mikol/run/README.md

 #### `npm_package_*`

-`run` will define `npm_package_*` environment variables, which are useful to shell scripts that depend on values stored in `package.json`, with a couple exceptions.
+Because `npm_package_*` variables are useful to shell scripts that depend on values stored in `package.json`, `run` will define most of them exactly as `npm` does.
+However, there are a couple of exceptions.

 Unlike, `npm run`, `run` will _not_ attempt to normalize `package.json` keys or values.
-For example, `run` will not produce the following environment variables unless they are explicitly included in `package.json`:
+For example, `run` won’t produce the following environment variables unless they are explicitly included in `package.json`:

   * `npm_package_bugs_url`